yiisoft/yii2/docs/guide/start-hello.md

 Trying it Out <a name="trying-it-out"></a>
 -------------

-After creating the action and the view, you may access the new page by the following URL:
+After creating the action and the view, you may access the new page by accessing the following URL:

 ```
 http://hostname/index.php?r=site/say&message=Hello+World